How To Recognize the 5 Types of Tooth Cracks

 Depending on the degree of the fracture, there is a good prognosis for retaining the tooth.
 Root canal therapy or crown lengthening may be needed if the extent of the fractured cusp is significant.
 Cuspal coverage is recommended for teeth that exhibit early fractured cusp symptoms.

 Maintaining tooth integrity using crowns or onlays may prevent crack propagation and fracture.
-Continued and recurrent patient observation is recommended long-term.
+Continued, long-term patient observation is recommended.

 Cracked tooth